mgan59/mongoose-fixture/readme.md

 # Mongoose-Fixture

-Inspired from Django's data-fixtures and Ruby's rake.
-Mongoose-Fixture is a command-line interface and utility library to load documents from files into mongodb using mongoose schemas and static json arrays/documents.
+Inspired from Django's data-fixtures and Ruby's rake but built for nodejs.
+Mongoose-Fixture is a command-line and utility library to load static json arrays/documents into mongodb.
+Ideal for working with the [MEAN](http://blog.mongodb.org/post/49262866911/the-mean-stack-mongodb-expressjs-angularjs-and) stack.

-A simple approach using the built in ``mongoimport`` as follows would import documents from a single javascript file.

-    mongoimport --collection collectionName --file collection.json

-But over time that method would become complex to manage

-Mongoose-Fixture provides more robust features such as:
+## Why would I use it?

+Installing Mongodb will give access to the ``mongoimport`` command, however that is for simple importing and not flexible as a workflow-tool.

+Mongoose-Fixture comes with the following features to improve developer workflow

-* Project Configuration, organize documents collections into sets
+* Project Configuration, organize documents collections into sets, for custom batch executions
 * BoilerPlates, generate Schemas/Fixtures to reduce typing
-* Programming Interface that can be run from within nodejs
+* API can be used within other processes, a nodejs event-emitter

+# Getting Started

 ## Installation